 We must embrace the possibilities of technology and innovation, and insist that industries of the future be built in New York, and in the United States.
 That means reshoring high tech manufacturing, increasing high-skilled immigration and investing in emerging technologies from robotics to personalized medicine to space manufacturing.
 It means ensuring we have proper digital infrastructure like broadband in place in all of our communities.
 And it means passing the PRO Act and Workplace Democracy Act to strengthen organized labor, which has been the backbone of middle class prosperity for decades.

 Protecting Access to Abortion and Reproductive Healthcare.

 Abortion and contraception are health care.
-The right to an abortion is under attack and Roe v.
-Wade is likely to be overturned soon.
+The right to an abortion is under attack.
 We must repeal the Hyde Amendment, pass the Women’s Health Protection Act, and ensure the United States treats abortion as health care and a fundamental right for people seeking to make the best reproductive choices for themselves.

 Protecting Women’s Rights.

 Women’s rights are human rights.
 We must protect reproductive rights, ensure access to child care, and stand against any type of abuse and assault– including sexual harassment and domestic violence.
 Congress must pass federal paid sick leave, work toward pay equity for all women, and pass the Equal Rights Amendment.
 And we must protect trans women from violence.

 Ensuring Public Safety and A Fair Justice System.